derekmarion/oop-school-interface-ii/README.md

     return
 end
 ```
 After the user chooses to view a student, they'll have to enter a student id so we have a way to look up the student.
-This is better than searching by name because ideally each student will have a unique id where as there could be several students named "Tom" or even "Tom Smith".
+This is better than searching by name because there can be several students with the same name, but ideally each student will have a unique id.

 We could save the result of `gets.chomp` to a variable, but since that variable is going to go directly into our method, we can skip it here and just call `gets.chomp` as our argument.

+Again if we run this and choose `'2'` we will get an error because we haven't written the method yet.

 In `school.rb` define a method `find_student_by_id` that takes in an id and returns the student with the matching id.
 If it doesn't find anything it returns nil.

-When you're done you should be able to run `ruby runner.rb`, enter '2' and have the student object print out in the terminal.
+When you're done you should be able to run `ruby runner.rb`, enter `'2'` and have the student object print out in the terminal.
 It'll look ugly, but we'll handle that in the next release.

 ## Release 2: The to_s Method